Information about Daunorubicin

 How daunorubicin works

-Daunorubicin works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Daunorubicin is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of daunorubicin

 Nausea, Vomiting, Reduced blood platelets, Ulcer, Infection, Abdominal pain, Loss of appetite, Decreased white blood cell count, Hair loss, Fever, Decreased blood cells (red cells, white cells, and platelets), Fatigue, Anemia, Chills, Diarrhoea, Mucosal inflammation, Febrile neutropenia, Stomatitis (Inflammation of the mouth), Breathing difficulty

 - ₹398Cipla Ltd1 variant(s)

 - You must undergo careful examination of functioning of the heart as daunorubicin is known to cause life-threatening heart problems due to damage to heart muscles (myocardium).

 - Daunorubicin should be used cautiously is elderly, children, and patients with high blood pressure (manifest arterial hypertension) due to increased risk of developing heart complications.